eddelbuettel/digest/docs/mkdmt-src/src/man/digest.md

 ### Author(s)

-Dirk Eddelbuettel <edd@debian.org> for the <span style="font-family: Courier New, Courier; color: #666666;">**R**</span>
+Dirk Eddelbuettel <edd@debian.org> for the <span class="rlang">**R**</span> interface; Antoine Lucas for the integration of crc32; Jarek Tuszynski for the file-based operations; Henrik Bengtsson and Simon Urbanek for improved serialization patches;
-interface; Antoine Lucas for the integration of crc32; Jarek Tuszynski for the file-based operations; Henrik Bengtsson and Simon Urbanek for improved serialization patches; Christophe Devine for the hash function implementations for sha-1, sha-256 and md5; Jean-Loup Gailly and Mark Adler for crc32; Hannes Muehleisen for the integration of sha-512; Jim Hester for the integration of xxhash32, xxhash64 and murmur32; Kendon Bell for the integration of spookyhash using Gabe Becker's R package fastdigest.
+Christophe Devine for the hash function implementations for sha-1, sha-256 and md5; Jean-Loup Gailly and Mark Adler for crc32; Hannes Muehleisen for the integration of sha-512; Jim Hester for the integration of xxhash32, xxhash64 and murmur32; Kendon Bell for the integration of spookyhash using Gabe Becker's R package fastdigest.

 ### References